Keke Wyatt

-Ke'Tara Shavon "Keke" Wyatt (born March 10, 1982) is an American singer-songwriter, actress and television personality.
+Ke'Tara Shavon "KeKe" Wyatt (born March 10, 1980) is an American singer-songwriter and TV personality.
 After performing in a number of girl bands and working as a songwriter during her teenage years, in 2000 she garnered national attention after her successful collaboration with fellow R&B singer Avant, In 2001 her rendition of "Nothing in This World" led to a nomination for the Best New R&B/Soul/Rap Artist award at the Soul Train Lady of Soul Awards.
 After a number of charting collaborations and solo releases, in 2012 she starred as a cast member in TV One's R&B Divas: Atlanta, which featured the lives of five 1990s chart-topping R&B singers.
 She was featured in all 3 seasons of the show.
 She also performed with the group at events such as Essence Music Festival.